-Onboarding, where you have new hires fill out all necessary paperwork, is important for business purposes but doesn’t have much of an effect on performance.
-As such, being able to accomplish onboarding quickly allows you to focus your efforts on more important elements of training.
+Onboarding, where you have new hires fill out all necessary paperwork, is important for business purposes but has little effect on performance.
+As such, accomplishing onboarding quickly allows you to focus your efforts on more important elements of training.
 Tips include:

 - Have an efficient system in place.
 Creating an onboarding checklist can be helpful.

 - Use automation tools to speed up the process.
-In a Forbes survey of HR experts, these tools were identified as keys to streamlining the onboarding process.
+According to Indeed, automation tools are key in the onboarding process.

-- Use remote self-onboarding or employer onboarding tools so you can handle everything ahead of in-person training.
+- Use remote self-onboarding or employer onboarding tools to handle everything ahead of in-person training.
 Easy-to-use systems like Square Team Management help you keep track of employee scheduling and everything else it takes to run a successful business and staff.

-- Invest in intuitive POS solutions and more business tools that are easy for employee onboarding.
+- Invest in intuitive POS solutions and tools.
+These business tools can make employee onboarding and training easy.

 Technical skills best strategies

-Technical training includes teaching new employees all of your internal systems, such as your POS.
+Technical training includes teaching new employees your internal systems, such as your POS.
 To best do this, remember that different people have different learning styles.
-Business News Daily breaks these styles into three categories:
+Learn Alberta breaks these styles into categories, including:

 - Visual: Learning by watching someone else perform a task.